Marcus Silcock

 Pink Gums

 When I lived in the Docklands of East London, next to Commercial Road, it was a battle to keep my gums pink.
-Here is a short reading, from my novel Never Mind the Beasts, about the many routines from my time in the Docklands.
-Close to Poplar, in the Lansbury Public Housing Estate.
-It is… Read more
+Here is a short reading, from my novel… Read more.

 -